Family Office World Podcasts

 Tech DECIPHERED brings you the Entrepreneur and Investor views on Big Tech, VC and Start-up news, opinion pieces and research.
 We decipher their meaning, and add inside knowledge and context.
 Being nerds, we also discuss the latest gadgets and pop culture news.
 To understand what’s really happening behind the surface, join our hosts, Nuno Goncalves Pedro, investor, co-founder and managing partner at Strive Capital, and Bertrand Schmitt, entrepreneur, co-Founder & Chairman at App Annie.
 They have been each in tech for almost 25 years, are now based in Silicon Valley, having both previously worked and lived in Europe and Asia.
 With Tech DECIPHERED, discover how the best entrepreneurs pitch, how investors think, and what are the deep trends underlying the tech industry.
 To learn more about Tech DECIPHERED, head over to www.decipheredshow.com for more info about the podcast, show notes, resources and complete transcripts.

-- Section 3: So-what?
-Implications for entrepreneurs and VCs (25:57)
+- Section 2: So-whats for entrepreneurs and investors (22:36)

-- Conclusion (43:49)
+- Conclusion (30:35)

 - Nuno Goncalves Pedro, Investor, Managing Partner, Founder at Chamaeleon, @ngpedro

-Tech DECIPHERED brings you the Entrepreneur and Investor views on Big Tech, VC and Start-up news, opinion pieces and research.
+Our show: Tech DECIPHERED brings you the Entrepreneur and Investor views on Big Tech, VC and Start-up news, opinion pieces and research.
 We decipher their meaning, and add inside knowledge and context.
 Being nerds, we also discuss the latest gadgets and pop culture news

 Subscribe To Our Podcast